TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * A new product (Ceramic Shamrock) should appear on the page
     ![Add Product](documentation/testing/add_product02.jpg)

-Entering a negative input value test.
+Typing a negative input value test.

-An attempt of entering a negative value either in the price input box or the quantity input box should result with displaying an error message.
+An attempt of typing a negative value either in the price input box or the quantity input box should result with displaying an error message.

 ![Negative Value](documentation/testing/negative01.jpg)